 charging stations in 5 years

-Over the past 5 years, 1,500 charging stations have been installed – lots of them by Nuon who is also responsible for their maintenance.
-The free Nuon charging stations app allows drivers to check the availability of charging stations all over the city.
+Over the past 5 years, 1,500 charging stations have been installed – lots of them by Vattenfall who is also responsible for their maintenance.
+The free Vattenfall charging stations app allows drivers to check the availability of charging stations all over the city.
 Amsterdam aims to expand its number of charging stations to 4,000 by 2018.
-Nuon actively provides charging solutions for all surroundings, from public to private.
+Vattenfall actively provides charging solutions for all surroundings, from public to private.

 By 2025, the city of Amsterdam wants to reduce its CO2 emissions by 40 per cent compared to 1990.
 That means a total reduction of about 3.1 million tons of CO2 per year.

 Westpoort Warmte (WPW), a joint venture between the Amsterdam´s Waste and Energy Company (AEB) and Vattenfall, started the construction of the district heating networks in 2000.
 At the end of 2013, the use of district heating resulting from waste incineration reduced CO2 emissions by 24,000 tons on an annual basis.
 Around 61 per cent of the heat supplied by WPW is climate neutral.
 This means that the heating of about 10,650 households is fully climate neutral.
 This is unprecedented in the Netherlands.